 Enjoy an easy, lakeside walk along Lake Wallenpaupack anytime of the year on the Wallenpaupack Lake Trail.
 This is an out-and-back trail surrounding the Big Lake.
 Whether doing one path or connecting them all, each has tremendous views of the surrounding forests, water and wildlife.

 Trail Length: 3 miles

 Trail Terrain: A gentle, packed gravel path.

 Remember to take the right precautions, dress appropriately and pack the essentials while hiking; plenty of water, sunscreen and bug spray, and first aid kit.
-And as always, Leave No Trace when visiting our beloved parks and trail systems.
+Take care of the environment and leave no trace when visiting our beloved parks and trail systems.
 Don’t forget to check out our restaurants and places to stay to refuel and rest while visiting.